apetenchea/cdroot/source/_posts/sivananda-yoga-teachers-training-course.md

 There are plenty of Sivananda centers around the world, but I wanted one located in India, as I sought the opportunity to experience the culture and the country.
-The course I'm taking is a 200h Teachers’ Training Course (TTC), based on the ancient [gurukula](https://en.wikipedia.org/wiki/Gurukula) system of India where teacher and student live together, in a traditional Ashram.
+The course I'm taking is a 200h Teachers’ Training Course (TTC), based on the ancient [gurukula](https://en.wikipedia.org/wiki/Gurukula) system of India where teacher and student live together in a traditional Ashram.
 Graduates receive an internationally recognized certificate.
 The school is a member of the [Yoga Alliance](https://www.yogaalliance.org/).

 ## Before